AlgorithmeAi/AlgorithmeClassifier/README.md

 Based on the **Dana Theorem** for discrete concordance, this classifier achieves state-of-the-art performance on multiclass problems while maintaining theoretical guarantees on AUROC convergence.

+Note: It is super useful on Small training datasets.

 ---

 ## 🔥 Key Features